phanng0605/facialDetectionWithDatabase/README.md

 ### Project Overview
 This project includes the following files and directories:

-AddDataToDatabase.py
+* AddDataToDatabase.py
-EncodeFile.p
+* EncodeFile.p
-EncodeGenerator.py
+* EncodeGenerator.py
-EncodingList.p
+* EncodingList.p
-README.md
+* README.md
-facerecognitionrealtime-746da-firebase-adminsdk-d6luq-ccd6437c55.json
+* facerecognitionrealtime-746da-firebase-adminsdk-d6luq-ccd6437c55.json
-main.py
+* main.py
-tempCodeRunnerFile.py
+* tempCodeRunnerFile.py
-LICENSE: MIT License file for the project.

 ### Usage
 Once you have installed the dependencies and set up the project, you can run the web application locally: